What is explainable AI, and why should you care?

 -

 Brings relief to system users.
 They understand the reasoning and can get behind the decisions being made.
-For example, a loan officer will be more comfortable informing a customer their loan application was declined if he can understand how the decision was made.
+For example, a loan officer will be more comfortable informing a customer their loan application has been denied if he understands how the decision was made.

 -